QualiChain/P2Cstore/README.md

 ## Credits

-This work was initially developed in the scope of the master's thesis of [@MarceloFRSilva](https://github.com/MarceloFRSilva).

 The continuous development of this project is what makes it alive and it is only  possible due to all the people who [contribute](https://github.com/QualiChain/P2Cstore/graphs/contributors)<br>

 * [Return to Index](#index)

 ## Acknowledgements

+This work was initially developed in the scope of the master's thesis of [@MarceloFRSilva](https://github.com/MarceloFRSilva) who developed the first version of this work.

 We are grateful to the authors of existing related projects used in the development of this one: